July 6, 2021

-Judaline Cassidy, CVO (Chief Visionary Officer) & Founder, Tools & Tiaras Inc, is more than just a highly skilled plumber.
+Judaline Cassidy, CVO (Chief Visionary Officer) & Founder of Tools & Tiaras Inc, is more than just a highly skilled plumber.
 Judaline is an established industry professional, a motivational speaker, host of a podcast, and founder of an NPO who understands the struggle of women in the trades.
 She has endured this very struggle herself, and is actively doing something to help make the future for women in the trades better to the benefit of everyone in the industry.
 Judaline understands that empowering women isn’t just the right thing to do, it can benefit the trades (and your business) in more ways that you can imagine!

 Judaline grew up in Trinidad and Tobago, raised by her great-grandmother.
 She wanted to be a lawyer and, in her own words, a “Wonder Woman”.
 When she finished secondary school, her grandmother had passed away and she couldn’t afford the cost of schooling to become a lawyer.
 A lot of the women she knew were going into sewing, culinary arts, and secretarial work.
 Judaline wanted something different; something more for herself.
 The next best option was to go into the trades.